gocd/docs.go.cd/faq/admin_out_of_disk_space.md

 # Running out of disk space

-After you've had Go running for a while, you may notice the following warning box when browsing Go:
+After you've had GoCD running for a while, you may notice the following warning box when browsing GoCD:

 ![](../resources/images/1_low_disk_space_on_artifacts.png)